Mrs. Schade | Team Advisor

 Mr. Gammon | Team Advisor

 You can always find Mr. Gammon in the build room.
-He has been a team co-advisor with Mrs. Schade for the past nine years.
+He has been a team co-advisor with Mrs. Schade for the past eleven years.
 He enjoys watching the kids grow over the six weeks of build season.
 He loves being a mentor, because he gets to see First hand how everyone problem solves and overcomes different challenges.
-Mr. Gammon is very proud of his team’s successes, especially the 2018-2019 season - winning at the Hofstra and RIT regionals and then competing at the world championship in Detroit.
+Mr. Gammon is very proud of all of the team’s successes most notably the 2024 season where Team 870 came in 2nd place in the World Championship where over 600 of the 3000 FRC teams compete!
 The words he lives by are “effort equals results”.
 When his schedule isn't filled with robotics, he's fishing and sailing.

 Mr. Chilton | Build Team Mentor